Is it permissible for Department of Justice-certified PREA auditors to conduct any part of the onsite portion of the PREA audit remotely?

 Auditors who have already conducted or are in the process of conducting any portion of the onsite audit remotely

-IMPORTANT: In order to preserve the integrity of the PREA audit, this guidance restricts the ability of auditors to conduct certain components of the onsite phase of the audit remotely.
+IMPORTANT: In order to preserve the integrity of the PREA audit, this guidance restricts the ability of auditors to conduct certain components of the onsite phase of the audit remotely and is specific to facility audits.
 Auditors should exercise extreme caution in determining whether or not it is safe to go onsite to a facility/agency to complete the onsite phase of the audit.
 The health and safety of auditors, agency/facility staff, and inmates is paramount.
 The PMO anticipates the current outbreak may necessitate auditing delays, and recognizes that this may impact agencies’ ability to uphold requirements in the PREA Standards.
 The PMO will attempt to minimize any adverse consequences to facilities, DOJ-certified auditors, or others who may be unable to comply in a timely fashion with PREA requirements because of efforts to address, manage, and mitigate the effects of COVID-19, to the extent permissible under statutory and regulatory requirements.

 DOJ-certified PREA auditors are not permitted to conduct the site review portion of the onsite audit remotely, as it does not comport with the requirements in the PREA Standards, PREA Auditor Handbook (Handbook), and Audit Instrument.